How to Preserve Basil – Freeze, Dry, Store Basil 8 Ways

 Instructions

-• Freeze Basil in Oil – Cut your basil into thin ribbons – a chiffonade of basil.
-Fill ice cube tray with cut basil and top with olive oil.
+- Freeze Basil in Oil Cubes or Water Cubes – Fill ice cube tray with basil leaves and top with olive oil or water.
 Push any leaves poking out into the oil.
 Freeze for 24 hours or until solid.
 Remove the cubes from the ice cube tray and place in airtight freezer bag.

-• Freeze Basil Leaves – I strip basil leaves off the stems and freeze them whole just as is – no oil, no water, no nothin’.
-The leaves turn very dark and will be soft and mushy when they thaw.
-I use them in soups, stews and pasta dishes where looks and texture don’t matter.
-I just want that flavor.
+- Freeze Basil Leaves as is – Strip basil leaves off the stems and freeze them whole just as is – no oil, no water, no nothin’.
+The leaves turn very dark and will be soft and mushy when they thaw but they still have great taste for use where you won't see them – soups, stews and pasta dishes where looks and texture don’t matter.

 Video